Thermoelectric materials: Tin selenide

+Anderson localization

+Anderson localization is a quantum mechanical phenomenom where charge carriers in a random potential are trapped in place (i.e. they are in localized states as opposed to being in scattering states if they could move freely).
+This localization prevents the charge carriers from moving, which inhibits their contribution to the thermal conductivity of a material, but because it also lowers the electrical conductivity, it was thought to reduce ZT and be detrimental for thermoelectric materials.
+In 2019, it was proposed that by localizing only the minority charge carriers in a doped semiconductor (i.e. holes in an n-doped semiconductor or electrons in a p-doped semiconductor), Anderson localization could increase ZT.
+The heat conductivity associated with movement of the minority charge carriers would be reduced while electrical conductivity of the majority charge carrier would be unaffected.

+In 2020, researchers at Kyung Hee University demonstrated the use of Anderson localization in an n-type semiconductor to improve the thermoelectric properties of a material.
+They embedded nanoparticles of silver telluride (Ag2Te) in a lead telluride (PbTe) matrix.
+Ag2Te undergoes a phase transition around 407 K. Below this temperature, both holes and electrons are localized at the Ag2Te nanoparticles, while after the transition, holes are still localized, but electrons can move freely in the material.
+The researchers were able to increase ZT from 1.5 to above 2.0 using this method.

 Production methods

 Production methods for these materials can be divided into powder and crystal growth based techniques.
 Powder based techniques offer excellent ability to control and maintain desired carrier distribution, particle size, and composition.
 In crystal growth techniques dopants are often mixed with melt, but diffusion from gaseous phase can also be used.
 In the zone melting techniques disks of different materials are stacked on top of others and then materials are mixed with each other when a traveling heater causes melting.
 In powder techniques, either different powders are mixed with a varying ratio before melting or they are in different layers as a stack before pressing and melting.

 There are applications, such as cooling of electronic circuits, where thin films are required.
 Therefore, thermoelectric materials can also be synthesized using physical vapor deposition techniques.
 Another reason to utilize these methods is to design these phases and provide guidance for bulk applications.